JayaramJey/final_repo_llama_training/README.md

         - Loads the dataset from the CSV file
         - Data labels are put into one array
         - Text is tokenized
-        - Three different training types available (Partial, FUll freeze, fine tune)
+        - Three different training types available (partial, freeze, full)
         - Weights are determined and applied based on training data balance
     - main.py
         - A custom head is applied to the model (Currently using BERT)